The Trinity Trust makes grants exclusively for the benefit of the residents of Trinity County California.

-The Trinity Trust is pleased to announce the 2018 Summer Youth Mini-Grant Program.
+The Summer Youth Mini-Grant Program are available now and due by April 5, 2019.
 For the past 20 years we have been committed to supporting programs that provide opportunities for children and youth to learn, play and develop in a safe, productive setting.

 Grants will be awarded to nonprofit organizations (must have active 501 (c) 3 status) serving Trinity County youth for programs offered between June 1 and September 1.

 The average grant awarded will be $400.00.
 However, we recognize that some Summer Programs have special needs, and will consider applications of over $400.00 in some circumstances.
 Our committee of community volunteers will consider each application and prioritize those receiving additional funding based on the following criteria:

 - Program serves a high number of low-income, disabled or otherwise disadvantaged youth,